You can request a debit card when you use Fidelity as a checking or savings account. Fidelity says this in their debit card FAQs:

 For each foreign transaction, there is a foreign transaction fee (currently, 1% of the transaction for non-US dollar transactions), which may be included in the amount charged to your account.
 This charge may apply whether or not there is a currency conversion.

-Fidelity customer service also repeated this as an official response in this Reddit post.
+Fidelity customer service also had repeated this as an official response in this Reddit post.
 Because I don’t use a debit card for purchases whether in the U.S. or in foreign countries (no rewards), the only way this foreign transaction fee could be relevant to me is on ATM withdrawals when we travel internationally.

 A Real-World Test